Blankscreen-exe/docker-practice/006. use VSCode inside a docker container for development/README.md

 # Use VSCode inside a docker container for development

+## What You Will Do?

+- [x] Setup a docker container with your prefered environment
+- [x] Connect to the container using `Remote Explorer`
+- [x] Perform Development within the container
+- [x] Persist file data for future use

 ## How to Set Up?

 ### Step 1: Create a custom image with your code